 Time series data can be stored at a maximum resolution of nanoseconds on aedifion.io.
 However, when ingesting data from an automation network, the resolution is usually limited by the maximum sampling frequency that the devices on the automation network support.
 Older BACnet devices, e.g., usually support sampling frequencies up to while modern BACnet devices can often be sampled at and faster.
 Sample rates can be flexibly adjusted per project, device, and even per datapoint.

 aedifion.io offers various ways of data provision, i.e., via a web frontend, via rest and streaming APIs, as well as via integrations into third party software.

-The aedifion.io web frontend offers, among other features, search of data and meta data, different means of personalization, various flavors of plots, export of data, plots, and reports, management of users, projects, and permissions, and many more.
-A major revision with better user experience and even more functionality is scheduled for March 2019.
+The aedifion.io web frontend offers, among other features, search of data and meta data, different means of personalization, various flavors of plots, and export of data.
+A major revision with better user experience and more functionality is scheduled for mid/end 2019.

 All functionality of aedifion.io is exposed through the HTTP API.
 Thus, it covers all functionality of the frontend and more.
 The API can be used with various third party tools or called from virtually any modern programming language.
 At https://api.aedifion.io/ui/, you can find a web environment for user‐friendly testing and compilation of API interactions.
 In addition, other retrieval methods can be provided for e.g. MATLAB upon request.

 The MQTT API offers a publish/subscribe model to stream data into and from the aedifion.io platform.
 You can subscribe to the data of your whole plant or limit your subscriptions to a few selected datapoints of interest.

 Learn more?
 Try out our MQTT API tutorials.